slightlynybbled/huddle/readme.md

 This program, at initialization, should be all that is required to clone a remote repository, verify test status, sync changes, and stop/start/reboot the application.

+## Configuration Files

+All configuration files should be saved within a particular directory with `.json` extensions.
+Any file that is prefixed with an underscore `_` will be ignored.

+    /home/ubuntu/config_files
+        /app1.json
+        /app2.json
+        /_app3.json

+## Running the Application

+To execute huddle, simply pass it the path to your configuration files using the `-c` or `--config` options:

+    python -m huddle -c /home/ubuntu/config_files

+Depending on the install location for huddle (virtual environments, etc.), the `python -m` may not be required:

+    huddle -c /home/ubuntu/config_files

 # Status